kevin-14/hadoop-1/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-deep-learning-frameworks/src/site/markdown/Dockerfile.md

 ## Use examples to build your own Tensorflow docker images

 We provided following examples for you to build tensorflow docker images.

+For Tensorflow 1.3.0 (Precompiled to CUDA 8.x)

 - *base/ubuntu-16.04/Dockerfile.cpu.tf_1.3.0*: Tensorflow 1.3.0 supports CPU only.
 - *with-models/ubuntu-16.04/Dockerfile.cpu.tf_1.3.0*: Tensorflow 1.3.0 supports CPU only, and included models
 - *base/ubuntu-16.04/Dockerfile.gpu.cuda_8.0.tf_1.3.0*: Tensorflow 1.3.0 supports GPU, which is prebuilt to CUDA8.
 - *with-models/ubuntu-16.04/Dockerfile.gpu.cuda_8.0.tf_1.3.0*: Tensorflow 1.3.0 supports GPU, which is prebuilt to CUDA8, with models.

+For Tensorflow 1.8.0 (Precompiled to CUDA 9.x)

+- *base/ubuntu-16.04/Dockerfile.cpu.tf_1.8.0*: Tensorflow 1.8.0 supports CPU only.
+- *with-models/ubuntu-16.04/Dockerfile.cpu.tf_1.8.0*: Tensorflow 1.8.0 supports CPU only, and included models
+- *base/ubuntu-16.04/Dockerfile.gpu.cuda_9.0.tf_1.8.0*: Tensorflow 1.8.0 supports GPU, which is prebuilt to CUDA9.
+- *with-models/ubuntu-16.04/Dockerfile.gpu.cuda_8.0.tf_1.8.0*: Tensorflow 1.8.0 supports GPU, which is prebuilt to CUDA9, with models.